Key Takeaways

 If you already have a handle on AI basics and want to get started learning how to design deep learning models, Chollet’s ground-up introduction is for you.
 Chollet offers a clear and deliberate path into coding neural networks with Keras — the software library he created — beginning first with a conceptual overview of machine learning and deep learning, then focusing on the relevant mathematics and software, and finally offering instructions for how to code a variety of deep learning techniques and applications, including recurrent neural networks (RNNs) for natural language processing and generative adversarial networks (GANs).
 Chollet closes the body of the text with best practices for the real world.

-Deep Learning.
 By Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
-MIT Press.
-800 pages. $73.18 on Amazon, free online
+MIT Press; 800 pages; $73.18 on Amazon, free online.

 Less focused on specific coding environments than Chollet’s deep learning book, in Deep Learning, Goodfellow, Bengio, and Courville provide a classroom-ready guide to deep learning beginning with relevant applied mathematics (linear algebra, probability, and information theory), moving through deep learning basics (neural network architecture, training, optimization) and applications (computer vision, speech recognition, natural language processing), before culminating with the latest topics in deep learning research (autoencoders, representation learning, deep generative models).